AdrianStorr/Readme-Gen/readMe.md

   *[Questions](Questions)

   ##Description
-  Create a command line app that generates a profesional readme file
+  Create a command line app that generates a profesional readme file from the users input using the inquirer package.

   ##Installation Instuctions
-  run index.js
+   npm, inquirer,fs, util, node.js, and then run index.js in terminal.

   ##Usage Information
-  npm
+  This app can be used as a blue print readme file for other projects.

   ##License
   None